 21st Century Community Learning Center is proudly serving students at, Newport Primary, Newport Intermediate, and Newport High School.

-Newport Independent Schools in partnership with their grant partners, Learning Grove and Brighton Center, are seeking to apply for 21st CCLC funding from the Kentucky Department for Education for Award Cycle 19 at both the intermediate and high school levels.
-Individuals seeking to provide input on future programming or partner with 21st CCLC may contact the program directors for dates of future advisory council meetings where input from the community and stakeholders will be sought.
+The 21st Century Community Learning Centers of Newport Independent Schools along with their grant partners, Learning Grove, Campbell County Extension Office of U of K, and Brighton Center, seeks to offer before, after and summer school programming that focuses on providing non proficient students with extra academic support and engaging enrichment opportunities by partnering with community organizations, volunteers, and other members of the Newport schools’ staff.
+Individuals seeking to provide input on future programming or partner with 21st CCLC may contact the District Director for dates of future advisory council meetings where input from the community and stakeholders will be sought.

 What is the 21st Century Community Learning Center (21st CCLC)?

-This federally-funded program supports a learning center that provides Newport Independent Schools’ students with academic enrichment opportunities during non-school hours.
-It will also offer students enrichment activities through exposure to diverse recreational, social and cultural activities.
+This federally funded program supports a learning center that provides Newport Independent Schools’ students with academic enrichment opportunities during non-school hours.
+It also offers students enrichment activities through exposure to diverse recreational, social, and cultural activities.
 In addition, the CLC will provide fun, family-focused activities to help promote parental engagement in and outside the home.

 The 21st Century program will strive to help students develop the skills they need to succeed in life while also preparing them for college and future careers.